-Certain tuition waivers are approved by Connecticut General Statute, other tuition and fee waivers are established by the Board of Regents for the Connecticut State Colleges and Universities (CSCU).
-At publication time, the following authorizations were expected to be in effect for the 2021-2022 academic year.
+Certain tuition waivers are approved by Connecticut General Statute, other tuition and fee waivers are established by the Board of Regents for Higher Education.
+At publication time, the following authorizations were expected to be in effect for the 2023-2024 academic year.
 This listing is intended to help estimate eligibility, though direct inquiry and application for any below listed waiver should be made with the appropriate department.

 A waiver of the admissions application fee is authorized for any financially needy student, who (A) has taken the SAT I test using the SAT Fee Waiver; or (B) is a participant in CONNTAC-EOC or an equally recognized educational entity; or (C) is a participant in a CSU-sanctioned special access program such as CONNCAP or Upward Bound; or (D) in the opinion of the university president or designee has special circumstances.
 Per Connecticut Board of Regents 12/18/14.
 For more information, please contact the Admissions Office.